-Additional Grading Policies: Written reports must be submitted by 12:50 PM on the designated dates.
+Additional Grading Policies: Written reports must be submitted by 12:50 PM on the designated dates and logged with the appropriate TA.
 All assignments submitted after 12:50 PM are considered late.
 Deductions at the rate of 5% per day (including weekends) will be assessed for late work.
 The maximum allowable late time is one calendar week, after which a grade of zero will be assigned.
-All written work (late or otherwise) must be received by 12:50 PM on Wednesday, 04/23/2014.
+All written work (late or otherwise) must be received by Noon on Wednesday, 04/20/2015.

 Any reports that are deemed substandard or ungradable will be returned to student for revision and resubmission.
 The standard late deductions will apply.

 Students with Disabilities: Appropriate accommodations will be provided, according to the policy at www.chem.ufl.edu/~itl/disabilities.html.